-The following screenings will be required for all 3rd, 5th, 7th graders, and any new students.
+The following screenings will be required for all 3rd and 5th graders and any new students.

-• Abnormal Spinal Curvature Screening
+Abnormal Spinal Curvature Screening

-The School shall comply with State law and regulations promulgated by the State Department of Health and shall conduct or otherwise arrange a program for mandatory spinal screening for abnormal spinal curvature for students in grades 6 and 9.
-The School may engage a non-health practitioner to conduct the screenings, but the School shall ensure that any individual conducting the screenings shall be properly trained and certified.
+The School shall comply with State law and regulations promulgated by the State Department of Health and shall conduct or otherwise arrange a program for mandatory spinal screening for abnormal spinal curvature for students in six (6) grade.
+The School may engage a non-health practitioner to conduct the screenings, but the School shall insure that any individual conducting the screenings shall be properly trained and certified.
 If any screening indicates that a student may have abnormal spinal curvature, the individual conducting the screenings shall fill out the report form prescribed by the Department of Health.
-A copy of any such report shall be mailed to the student's parent or guardian, and a copy shall be kept with the School Director.
+A copy of any such report shall be mailed to the student's parent or guardian and a copy shall be kept with the School Director.